 Moab is a popular adventure travel destination.
 We offer the Southwest Sampler during the peak travel months of May through August.
 Whether guests prefer cooler spring temperatures in May or warmer summer months for travel, we think anytime is perfect for a visit to Moab.

 Because weather can be unpredictable, we recommend guests be prepared for both warmer and cooler weather conditions that may occur on the same trip.
 Check area weather conditions prior to the travel date, but realize that weather may vary in the canyon from Moab or wherever the weather readings were taken.
 This link may give an idea of what to expect:

 Driving directly to Moab, UT or flying into Grand Junction, CO (GJT) or Salt Lake City, UT (SLC) and then renting a car or catching a shuttle make getting to Moab easy.
-Marriott SpringHill Suites offers plenty of free parking for vehicles.
-Also, flights into Moab (CNY) are available through Skywest (dba United) from Denver International (DEN).
+Marriott SpringHill Suites (where we meet our guests the morning of the trip) offers plenty of free parking for vehicles.
+Also, flights into Moab (CNY) are available through Skywest (dba United) from Denver International (DEN) or Skywest (dba Delta) from Salt Lake City International (SLC).
 Here are helpful details about getting to Moab:

 Once guests arrive at the Marriott Springhill to check-in on Day 1, logistics are easy: Guests meet for each activity in the hotel lobby/entrance.